nyghtowl/flip-the-script/README.md

 - Helping herself or others that is not a man
 - Robust character

+Found this [Guante poet](https://www.newstatesman.com/culture/2013/08/i-hate-strong-female-characters) paraphrase during the search.
+- *I want her to be free to express herself*
+- *I want her to have meaningful, emotional relationships with other women*
+- *I want her to be weak sometimes*
+- *I want her to be strong in a way that isn’t about physical dominance or power*
+- *I want her to cry if she feels like crying*
+- *I want her to ask for help*
+- *I want her to be who she is*

 **Criteria - What NOT to include**:

 - Saved by a man